 11 Secrets Your Pastor is Keeping From You

 So here are your pastor’s secrets, what your minister wishes you understood.
 Give it a read, give it some thought, and give him or her a bigger hug than usual tomorrow morning.

 It’s not losing our jobs, hurting your feelings or accidentally saying the F word during a sermon.

 Those fears are there.
-But they are nothing compared to the nagging fear that what we say and do is making zero difference in your life.
+But the first of your pastor’s secrets you need to know is they are nothing compared to the nagging fear that what we say and do is making zero difference in your life.

 That you are only showing up to church because of habit, or obligation or mental illness.
 That we are laying ourselves bare to write and deliver a sermon every week that nobody is hearing.